Positionality

 Related terms: Bias, Reflexivity, Perspective

-Drafted and Reviewed by: Joanne McCuaig, Helena Hartmann, Aoife O’Mahony, Madeleine Pownall, Graham Reid
+Reviewed by: Helena Hartmann, Aoife O’Mahony, Madeleine Pownall, Graham Reid